little-engineer-2025/go-interfaces/README.md

 Downsides:
 - Add an extra level on every package with no semantic rather than an interface is defined.
+- When importing several interfaces as they are, there are collisions with names, which required aliasing the different interfaces.

 ## Create a base directory for the common interface